azadwasan/neuralnetwork/docs/easyNN/CostFunctionLinearRegression.md

 ```
 ### Cost function and Hypothesis

 As we can observe in the interface, cost function requires the hypothesis to compute the cost.
 Later on we will also observe in the implementation of gradients descent and other algorithms that we will have to maintain the costs and hypothesis and keep track of them.
 Hence, EasyNN extends the ICostFunction interface to also hold an instance of hypothesis.
 This allows us to keep the overall design clean and flexible.
-The extended interafce looks as follows:
+The extended interface looks as follows:
 ```cpp
 namespace EasyNN {
    class ICostFunction {